 If your work responsibilities are tearing you away from spending precious time with your kids, consider outsourcing some tasks to lighten your workload.
 Sometimes it’s worth it to buy back your time so you can do other things.

-You can even outsource other things in your life or plan ahead to make more time to be involved with what your kids are doing.
-I split a lot of household tasks with my husband so that burden isn’t just on one person and I often cook meals in bulk so I’m not stuck cooking a huge dinner each night when I could be taking my son somewhere or teaching him something.
+You can even outsource other things or plan ahead to make more time to be involved with your kids.
+I split a lot of household tasks with my husband so that burden isn’t just on one person.
+I cook meals in bulk so I’m not cooking dinner each night when I could be out with my kids.

 Summary: Optimize Your Time and Resources